-The most recent actuarial valuation of the plans within the System as of June 30, 2015, reflect that the plans will be subject to the excise tax on high cost health plans beginning in 2020.
+The most recent actuarial valuation of the plans within the System as of June 30, 2017, reflect that the plans will be subject to the excise tax on high cost health plans beginning in 2022.
 The tax is 40% of costs above a certain threshold.
 Changes in federal law, which implement the tax or changes in plan design and benefits to avoid the tax could impact future actuarial valuations.

 In January 2015, a civil lawsuit was filed by AFSCME Council 94 Retiree Chapter in Providence Superior Court.
-The suit alleges that amendments to Rhode Island General Law Section 36-12-4 and passage of Rhode Island General Law Section 36-13-4.1 which changed how the State administers health coverage for Medicare-eligible retirees constitute a breach of contract and are unconstitutional.
+The suit alleges that amendments to Rhode Island General Law Section 36-12-4 and passage of Rhode Island General Law Section 36-13-4.1 which changed how the State administers health coverage for Medicare-eligible retirees are unconstitutional.
 The complaint seeks declaratory and equitable relief.
 This case is currently pending in Superior Court, and discovery is underway.